 Even more so during shedding season!

-Finding a German Shepherd Lab Mix may require you to do a bit of homework!
+Finding a German Shepherd Lab mix puppy may require you to do a bit of homework!

 Most breeders are interested in purebred dogs of one line, not mixing two.
 Some breeders will mix two inappropriate dogs just to make money from a new designer dog trend.

-You want to find a breeder who loves German Shepherds, loves Labradors and genuinely belives the resulting puppies to be great family pets.
+You want to find a breeder who loves German Shepherds, loves Labradors and genuinely believes the resulting puppies to be great family pets.

 Make sure that you meet both parents.
 This is especially important for the German Shepherd parent, as the breed can sometimes have less friendly temperaments than Labs.

-The right breeder for you will ask you lots of questions about your dog knowledge, home and how you intend to care for the puppy.
-They will encourage and assist you in meeting both parents.
-And seem to have a strong bond with the mother of the puppies.
+The right breeder will ask you lots of questions about your dog knowledge, home, and how you intend to care for the puppy.
+They will encourage and assist you in meeting both parents, and have a strong bond with the mother of the puppies.

 We recommend that you do not buy a puppy whose German Shepherd parent is walking on it’s hocks.
 You can see how to spot this in this article.